collapsed-stacks/startups/questions/13690/how-to-contact-an-expert-in-the-market-of-my-business-idea.md

 - tagged: `tech-company`
 - score: -1

-<p>I have a business idea I'm developing but I really don't know how the market will receive it. </p>
+I have a business idea I'm developing but I really don't know how the market will receive it.

-<p>what are the best practices to contact the experts or people in the actual market to receive a feedback or even a commercial partner for my product. </p>
+what are the best practices to contact the experts or people in the actual market to receive a feedback or even a commercial partner for my product.

-<p>if it helps, my product targets the content and book publishing markets</p>
+if it helps, my product targets the content and book publishing markets

 ## Answer 13694